clblamires/ninesjournal/_posts/2019-07-30-the-great-ones.md

 summary: "The group fights the Yuan-Ti, overcoming all odds and rescuing the missing villagers.
 They take on the name 'The Great Ones' as their adventuring group."
 levelup: true
 ---

+{:.quote}
+I believe you would have been proud of me.
+I did everything you taught me.

 Outnumbered.
 Outmatched.
 Outmaneuvered.

 Nevertheless, we fought.
 We could not leave these people behind, those captured by the Yuan-Ti.
 These people should mean nothing to me, except that the leader of Lotus Lake offered money for their rescue and the death of the monsters.
 Without us, these people would die in whatever ceremony we had interrupted.
 I cannot let that happen.